huggingface/diffusers/docs/source/en/api/pipelines/marigold.md

 The interpretation of uncertainty is easy: higher values (white) correspond to pixels, where the model struggles to make consistent predictions.
 Evidently, the depth model is the least confident around edges with discontinuity, where the object depth changes drastically.
-Surface normals model is the least confident in fine-grained structures, such as hair, and dark areas, such as collar.
+The surface normals model is the least confident in fine-grained structures, such as hair, and dark areas, such as the collar.

-## Frame-by-frame Video Processing with Consistency
+## Frame-by-frame Video Processing with Temporal Consistency

-Due to the generative nature of Marigold, each prediction is unique and defined by the random noise sampled for the latent initialization.
+Due to Marigold's generative nature, each prediction is unique and defined by the random noise sampled for the latent initialization.
 This becomes an obvious drawback compared to traditional end-to-end dense regression networks, as exemplified in the following videos:

 <div class="flex gap-4">